East India: In Odisha

-The most popular sports in Odisha are hockey and cricket.
+The most popular sports in Odisha are cricket and hockey.

+Cricket

 The Odisha Cricket Association (OCA) is the governing body of the cricket activities in the Odisha state of India and the Odisha cricket team.
 It is affiliated to the Board of Control for Cricket in India.
 The Barabati Stadium in Cuttack hosts international cricket matches.
-The Odisha Cricket Association promotes and develops Cricket by conducting various League Tournaments, Tournaments for the age group Under-13, Under-15, Under-17, and Under-19, Under-22 and Under-25 categories besides organising and conducting National Tournaments.
-The OCA started a local Twenty-20 tournament, Odisha Premier League (OPL) in the lines of Indian Premier League in 2011.
-OCA manages the Barabati Stadium and has got infrastructures and facilities like Odisha cricket academy, newly built Sachin Tendulkar Indoor cricket hall and many grounds like DRIEMS cricket stadium, Ravenshaw university ground, SCB medical ground, Nimpur ground, Basundhara (Bidanasi) ground, Sunshine Ground etc. The Odisha Premier League (OPL) was initiated by Odisha Cricket Association (OCA), Cuttack, India in line of Indian Premier League (IPL).
-The popularity of hockey in Odisha is also very high.
+The Odisha Cricket Association promotes and develops cricket by conducting various League Tournaments, Tournaments for the age group Under-13, Under-15, Under-17, and Under-19, Under-22 and Under-25 categories besides organising and conducting National Tournaments.
+The OCA started a local Twenty-20 tournament, Odisha Premier League (OPL) in the lines of Indian Premier League (IPL) in 2011.
+OCA manages the Barabati Stadium and has got infrastructures and facilities like Odisha cricket academy, newly built Sachin Tendulkar indoor cricket hall and many grounds like DRIEMS cricket stadium, Ravenshaw university ground, SCB medical ground, Nimpur ground, Basundhara (Bidanasi) ground, Sunshine Ground etc.

+Hockey

+The popularity of field hockey in Odisha is also very high.
 Many national players in hockey are from Odisha.
 Lazarus Barla, Prabodh Tirkey, Dilip Tirkey, Ignace Tirkey, Jyoti Sunita Kullu, Subhadra Pradhan, Birendra Lakra and Anupa Barla are the few names who brought the fame to Indian hockey in International level.
 Premier Hockey League (PHL) was the league competition for field hockey clubs in the top divisions of the Indian hockey system.
 There were seven teams in the PHL and in East India the only team was the Orissa Steelers who won Premier Hockey League 2007.
-Odisha has a franchise in Hockey India League HIL named Kalinga Lancers owned by Odisha Industrial Infrastructure Development Corporation and MCL.
-Odisha got its first ISL club Odisha FC, based in Bhubaneswar, which was formed in 2019 after being shifted from Delhi.
+Odisha has a franchise in Hockey India League (HIL) named Kalinga Lancers owned by Odisha Industrial Infrastructure Development Corporation and MCL.
+Odisha got its first Indian Super League (ISL) club Odisha FC, based in Bhubaneswar, which was formed in 2019 after being shifted from Delhi.
 Its home ground is the 15,000 seater Kalinga Stadium.
 Bhubaneswar is referred to as the "Sports Capital of India".
 2023 Men's FIH Hockey World Cup and 2018 Men's Hockey World Cup were held at Kalinga Stadium and Birsa Munda International Hockey Stadium respectively.